mkviswanadh/Fake-News-Detection/README.md

 4) F1 Score of the Random Forest Model Model is : **90.39%**

 **Random Forest Model** given highest accuracy **90.9%** compared to other models

+### **Best Model Chosen: Random Forest**

+- **Evaluation Metric Prioritised**: The **F1-score** was chosen as the primary evaluation metric to maintain a balance between **precision and recall**.
+This ensured that both false positives and false negatives were minimized, which is crucial in the context of fake news detection where both types of errors can have significant consequences.

+- **Impact Assessment**:
+The Random Forest model, integrated with Word2Vec embeddings, demonstrated strong performance and generalizability.
+Its ensemble architecture enabled it to explore diverse decision boundaries, effectively capturing subtle semantic nuances in textual data.
+This combination not only improved classification accuracy but also facilitated the extraction of meaningful linguistic patterns, making it a practical and scalable solution for real-world fake news detection systems.